netdisco/netdisco.github.io/README.md

-Netdisco is written in Perl and Python and self-contained apart from the PostgreSQL database, so is very easy to install and runs well on any linux or unix system.
+Netdisco is written in Perl and Python and is self-contained apart from the PostgreSQL database, so is very easy to install and runs well on any linux or unix system.
 We also have [docker images](https://store.docker.com/community/images/netdisco/netdisco) if you prefer.